dylanpotteroconnell/dylanpotteroconnell/_posts/2018-7-26-debateresults2.md

 gsub(".*\"f\":\\{\"f\":(\\d+\\.*\\d*),\"a\":(\\d+\\.*\\d*),\"u\":(\\d+\\.*\\d*).*", "\\1 \\2 \\3", post)
 ```

 where we identify the numbers that we’re interested in.
 With the numbers compiled into one large data frame (which can be viewed in raw form [here](https://github.com/dylanpotteroconnell/IntelSquaredProject/blob/master/votingresultsfinal.csv), for those interested in examining the data themselves).
+In total, there are 88 debates stretching back to 2012 which have all the information needed.
+The program itself stretches back further, but they only began tracking the subgroup movements more recently.

 In the next post, we can actually dive into the data itself.